ImChet/ChetBot/README.md

 # Creating your own Discord Bot

-If you wish to create your own Discord Bot, it needs to work with the discord.py library and the Discord API.
+If you wish to create your own Discord Bot, it needs to work with the Discord API.
+This section explains how to utilize the discord.py library to work with Discord's API.

 ### Making a Discord Bot account